aswatisrl/vidi-mqtt-driver/README.md

 ### License validation
 This software uses an online license server to make sure your license is valid.
 Once a day, the software connects to the license server.
 The server confirms your license and sends back a token, which is valid for 7 days.
-Make sure your system has internet access and can reach the license server.
+Make sure your system has internet access and that no firewall rules are blocking outbound HTTPS traffic (port 443) to the license server.

 The following information is transmitted daily to the license server:
 - The license key